Diploma in Oral Medicine

-The European Association of Oral Medicine (EAOM) aims, through its Diploma, to increase knowledge among dentists and physicians who are working in the field of oral medicine and to facilitate a pan-European level of competence in this specialism.
+The European Association of Oral Medicine (EAOM) aims, through its Diploma, to increase knowledge among dentists and physicians who are working in the field of oral medicine, and to facilitate a pan-European level of competence in this field.
 The Diploma leads to the status of Diplomat in Oral Medicine within the EAOM.
-It has no legal status in any European countries.
+It has no legal status in any European country.

-The validity of the Diploma is set at 10 years; thereafter, a Certification Maintenance Examination is required.
-Members who have recognised specialist status in Oral Medicine in a country where Oral Medicine is an officially recognised specialism and members with an equivalent to the specialist status in countries where Oral Medicine is not officially recognised as a specialism, may apply for being exempted from taking the examination.
+The validity of the Diploma is ten years.
+After that, a Certification Maintenance Examination is required.
+Members who have a recognised specialist status in Oral Medicine in a country where Oral Medicine is an officially recognised specialty and members with an equivalent to the specialist status in countries where Oral Medicine is not officially recognised as a specialty, may apply for being exempted from taking the examination.
 The correspondence should be directed to the Secretary-General of the EAOM.
 The EAOM has the right to invite such applicants to present an updated curriculum vitae for further consideration.

 The examination is performed once every two years (usually in association with the biennial EAOM meeting) and is divided into a written and an oral section:

 - The written examination consists of multiple-choice and/or essay questions in English and will be based on the Recommended Reading List, made available by the EAOM.
 The time allowed for the written element should not exceed two hours.

 - The oral examination should not exceed one hour for each candidate and will be held in English.
 Conflicts of interest between candidates and examiners of the same nationality will be minimised as far as possible.